Thursday, May 16, 2024

 Magic In The Forest

-Chipmunk Playing Amongst The Trilliums
+Chipmunk Playing Amongst The White Trilliums

 Chipmunks are small striped squirrels native to North America and Asia.
 Chipmunks have also been referred to as striped squirrels, timber tigers, or minibears.
 Squirrels and chipmunks are both members of the squirrel family – Sciuridae.
 The great white trillium is an herbaceous, long-lived, woodland, perennial wildflower with a broad distribution in eastern North America.
 Trillium literally means "three-parted lily.
 The flower often symbolizes purity, beauty or recovery.